pranjalrmcf/Projects_DS_ML/Real-Time Financial Analysis/README.md

    streamlit run app.py

 ## Technologies Used
-1. LangGraph: For orchestrating AI agents and modular workflows.
-2. Streamlit: For building the interactive dashboard.
+1. Streamlit: For building the interactive dashboard.
-3. yfinance: To fetch real-time stock market data.
+2. yfinance: To fetch real-time stock market data.
-4. ta: For technical analysis indicators.
+3. ta: For technical analysis indicators.
-5. Hugging Face Transformers: For sentiment analysis using pre-trained models.
+4. Hugging Face Transformers: For sentiment analysis using pre-trained models.
-6. PyTorch: Backend framework for running the sentiment analysis models.
+5. PyTorch: Backend framework for running the sentiment analysis models.
-7. SQLite: For logging and managing trading signals.
+6. SQLite: For logging and managing trading signals.